abishek-anthony/kotlinmultiplatform/README.md

 If you face any issues, please report them on [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).

 You can open the web application by running the `:composeApp:wasmJsBrowserDevelopmentRun` Gradle task.

+Project Insights:

+✅ Highlights
+In-memory message list: Stored in a StateFlow

+Reactive UI updates: Your ChatScreen just collects viewModel.messages

+Coroutine-friendly: Uses Dispatchers.Default, which works for JVM and JS

+⚠️ For WASM (Web), Dispatchers.Default maps to JS main thread (non-blocking).
+No ViewModel base class or Android-specific APIs — 100% KMP safe.

+Do this when, error while running a web app yarn cache clean rm -rf node_modules